 Ordinance or law coverage: Increases your policy’s dwelling coverage limit to comply with local building codes.
 This coverage is especially important for homeowners in Florida, a state where residents are often required to demolish and completely rebuild properties that are more than 50% damaged.

 Extended replacement cost coverage: Increases your policy’s dwelling coverage limit an additional percentage amount (usually 25% or 50%) in the event rebuild costs skyrocket after a natural disaster.

 Average premium increases are based on internal Policygenius data for 8,698 active home insurance policies quoted for renewal from May 20, 2021 to May 20, 2022.
 The percentage change in each state reflects the average difference between the original premium and the insurance carrier’s quoted renewal premium for each individual policy (final renewal premium for each policyholder may differ from the quoted premium due to policy or carrier changes).

-Our analysis was limited to the 25 states for which we had a statistically significant number of policies, meaning a large enough sample size relative to the overall population in that state.
+Our analysis was limited to the 25 states for which we had a statistically significant number of policies.
 If a statistically significant state had outliers, or policy premiums that were abnormally higher or lower than the main cluster of values, those policies were not included in this analysis.